a4791r1-creator/Induction-program-/README.md

 # Day-4

 5th August
-## It is our fourth day of induction program at GNDEC.On this day we have went auditorium at 1:30pm where Mr.Gautam Murria sir gives knowledge abot "Motor Sports"
+## It was our fourth day of induction program at GNDEC.On this day we have went auditorium at 1:30pm where our HOD Dr. Harpeet welcomed us.
+Then Mr.Gautam Murria sir gives knowledge abot "Motor Sports"
-in which he tells that why the cars are more balanced tahn two wheeler vehicles,and gives us a condition by following that conditions we have to increase the balance of a car.Then they tells the answer that if we have to increase the balance of then we have to attach more tyres to it
+in which he tells that why the cars are more balanced tahn two wheeler vehicles,and gives us a condition by following that conditions we have to increase the balance of a car.Then they tells the answer that if we have to increase the balance of then we have to attach more tyres to make it more balanced.After sir Mrs.Shaffy Makkar Mam gives us a expert lecture on "Millets Super Food" in which she tells that much millets are important for us,and millets are act like a doctor.They control all the diseases like sugar ,fat and other diseases.Also contains us 11% of protien in it.She also tells how in old times they are called as poors food but they are very important for us.Tells that how after green revolution only wheat and rice are in food but they are negative millets.At last she tells the cooking recipes for the increase its taste and how to right method to take milltes.So that's how we end our fourth day of induction program.

+#Day-5

+6th August
+## It was our sixth day of induction program at GNDEC.Firstly we visited the auditorium then our HOD Dr.Harpreet welcomed us and we start our day with prayers.Then Mr.Manpreet Singh gives the lecture on "Fitness for Engineers".He tells us all about gym , excercises , diet and foods from which we can get the highest amount of nutrients which are important for our body.The he calls some students on stage and say them to do pushups.All of students are doing pushups then there are some errors in their posture then sir tells them the right postures to do pushups.
+He also motivates us for going to gym.Many students ask questions and their queries related to diet and gym then sir clear all of them.After that the members of NCC